 The signal box and miniature railway are also open on specific days – see website for details.

-We have a well stocked shop and the Whistlestop Café serves a great range of food and drink.
+We have a well stocked shop and The Station Cafe serves a great range of deliciously yummy food and drink.
 You are also able to take afternoon tea on our Mendip Belle coach on certain days – pre-booking essential.